-- a child under the age of 13 can never consent to any sexual activity. - the age of consent is 16.
+- a child under the age of 13 can never consent to any sexual activity - the age of consent is 16

-Digital Safety & Remote Learning
+Digital Safety, Remote Learning and Filtering & Monitoring

-The use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation- technology often provides the platform that facilitates harm.
-An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene and escalate any incident where appropriate.
+It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+An effective whole school and college approach to online safety empowers a school or college to protect and educate pupils, students and staff in their use of technology and establishes mechanisms to identify, intervene in and escalate any concerns where appropriate.

-The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:
+The breadth of issues classified within online safety is considerable and ever evolving, but can be categorised into four areas of risk: